Ways to setup forward lookup for Google and facebook in Zscaler & rest should be done via local DNS of company ?

 To check if a user’s traffic is directed to the Zscaler service, one can visit the website ip.zscaler.com on the user’s device.
-The My IP Address tab, you may get information about the Zscaler cloud to which the device is sending traffic as well as connections to other connectivity-checking tools.
+The My IP Address tab on this website provides information about the Zscaler cloud to which the device is sending traffic, as well as other connectivity-checking tools that may be used.

 How do I find my Zscaler IP?

 To locate the Virtual IP (VIP) addresses of Zscaler software installed on your device, you can access a specific URL: config.zscaler.com/<Zscaler Cloud Name>/cenr.

 In cases where there is a URL Filtering policy rule that prohibits a website like www.youtube.com, but a Cloud App Control policy rule allows access to Youtube, users will still be able to access Youtube.
-This is because if a Cloud App Control policy rule permits the transaction, the service does not automatically apply the URL Filtering policy.
+This is because if a Cloud App Control policy rule permits the transaction, the URL filtering policy is not automatically enforced.

 DNS inclusion and exclusion working Overview?

-- By including certain domain names in the Zscaler platform, administrators can ensure that users can access specific websites or services that are deemed safe and necessary for their work.
-On the other hand, by excluding certain domain names, administrators can block access to websites or services that are known to be malicious or that are not needed for their work.
+By including certain domain names in the Zscaler platform, administrators can ensure that users have access to safe and necessary websites or services relevant to their work.
+In contrast, by excluding certain domain names, administrators can restrict access to malicious websites or those that are not needed for work purposes.